am97veb/courrency-converter/README.md

 ## Description

-The currency converter is a simple tool that allows you to convert the amount entered in the appropriate field into one of three currencies: EUR, USD, CHF.
-HTML, CSS and JavaScript were used to develop this tool
+Currency converter is a simple tool that allows you to convert PLN to one of three currencies: EUR, USD, CHF.
+Just enter the amount to be converted in the appropriate place and select the chosen currency from the list.

+I used Visual Studio Code, Cascading Style Sheets and JavaScript to develop this tool.